celehman44/Rap_Lyrics_Analysis/README.md

 # Technical Report
 In my Capstone, I decided to answer the question, Can we predict a song's appearance on the billboard hot 100's based on its lyrics?
-To answer this question, I had to scraped over 30,000 (even though only 17,000 ended up being used) songs from genius.com using an api wrapper sourced from this github: https://github.com/johnwmillr/LyricsGenius
+To answer this question, I scraped over 30,000 (even though only 17,000 ended up being used) songs from genius.com using an api wrapper sourced from this github: https://github.com/johnwmillr/LyricsGenius
-After scraping the songs and tokenizing the data and decomposing it, I fit several models, and my best score ended up being from a logistic regression model with an accuracy score of 70\% (on balanced classes, so baseline is 50\%).
+After scraping the songs, tokenizing, and decomposing the data, I fit several models to find that my best score ended up being from a logistic regression model with an accuracy score of 70\% (on balanced classes, so the baseline was 50\%).

 ## The Data
 The integrity of my data was crucial to my model's success, so being extra prudent certainly paid off here.
-In order to use the api wrapper lyrics genius, I needed a list of rappers names to feed it, so initially I scraped Ranker.com for a list of rappers names, and I had to use selenium to click a load more button to exhaustion.
+In order to use the api wrapper, lyrics genius, I needed a list of rappers names to feed it, which I scraped from Ranker.com.
+In doing this, I had to use selenium to click a load more button to exhaustion.
 In the end I scraped the entire list and got about 700 names.
 If you want to see this process, check out notebook 1, titled Scraping_Rapper's_names.

-The next stop in the process was to feed this list to the genius api wrapper lryics genius to collect each artist's entire library to a json.
-This ended up taking about 5 days, and in the end made me realize I should have just used requests instead of a wrapper.
+The next stop in the process was to feed this list to the genius api wrapper to collect each artist's entire library and save it as a json.
+This ended up taking about 5 days, and in retrospect  makes me realize that I should have just used requests instead of a wrapper.
 Check out notebook 2, Scraping_lyrics to see this in action.

-After collecting the json's I constructed a dataframe consisting of the lyrics, artist, date, and song title for each song.
-It looks something like this:
+After collecting the json's, I constructed a data frame with features  consisting of the lyrics, artist, date, and song title for each song.
+It looks something like this.

 ![Screenshot](./images/scr_shot_1.jpg?raw=true "Title")

-This happened in notebook 3.
+This all happened in notebook 3.

 As you can see, it's fairly messy, with things like [intro:], or [verse1:] scattered throughout.
 There are also newline characters and lots of punctuation that needed to be taken care of in order for tokenization to go smoothly.
 All of this got dealt with in notebook 4.

-In notebook 5, I created my target variable that encoded whether or not the song charted the billboard hot 100's.
+In notebook 5, I created my target variable that encoded whether or not the song charted on the billboard hot 100's.
 This required sourcing billboard chart data from online.
 I had to grab two different billboard datasets because one ended at 2014.
 Here is what those two datasets look like:

 ![Screenshot](./images/scr_shot_2.jpg?raw=true "Title")

 ![Screenshot](./images/scr_shot_3.jpg?raw=true "Title")

 As you can see, they are quite different.
-I had to merge those two billboard datasets onto my lyrics dataset shown earlier in order to determine which artists and their songs appeared in the billboard database.
-I ended up with about 830 hits out 25,000 songs.
-This occurred in notebook 5.
+In notebook 5 I had to merge these two billboard datasets onto my lyrics dataset shown earlier in order to determine which artists and their songs appeared in the billboard database.
+I ended up with about 830 hits out of 25,000 songs.
 In notebook 6, I manually filled in the missing data for my positive class, and dropped the rest of my data that had missing lyrics or years (I didn't have time to fill in all the missing data and didn't think imputing the data was the answer).
-This cut my negative class to about  17,000 , which is the amount of songs I ended up modeling on.
-Here is what the final dataset looked like:
+This cut my negative class to about  17,000 , which is about the amount of songs I ended up modeling on.
+Here is what the final dataset looked like.

 ![Screenshot](./images/scr_shot_9.jpg?raw=true "Title")

 ## Tokenizing
-In order to model on lyrics, I had to create a dataframe where each column was a word, each row was a song, and each cell would be either the count of the word in that song (count vectorizing) or the frequency of that word in that song relative to the frequency of that word in the document (term frequency inverse document frequency).
+In order to model on lyrics, I had to create a data frame where each column is a word, each row is a song, and each cell is the count of the word in that song (count vectorizing) or the frequency of that word in that song relative to the frequency of that word in the document (term frequency inverse document frequency).
 Before I did this, I had to lemmatize the data (for example, cutting off the 'ing' or 'in' from words), so there wasn't redundancy in the columns.
-Because there was so much slang, I had to create a lot of custom lemmatization patterns as well as custom stop words (words to not be included).
-In the end, TFIDF performed much better, so I used it for modeling, but I used count vectorization for modeling.
+Because there was so much slang, I had to create a lot of custom lemmatization patterns as well as custom stop words (words to not be included) to take care of this.
+In the end, TFIDF performed much better, so I used it for modeling, but I used count vectorization for exploratory data analysis because its more interpretable.
 Tokenizing occurred in notebook 7

 ## Modeling
 Because my classes were so unbalanced, I ended up bootstrapping (random sampling with replacement) my data after I split it up into train and test datasets (so I can see how my model scores on unseen data).
 My test dataset ended up having 4,000 in the positive class and 4,000 in the negative class.